 As you learn best practices from neurological and multidisciplinary experts, you will care for diverse patients with an array of neurological conditions and diseases, including movement disorders, memory disorders, multiple sclerosis and epilepsy.

 We will build your neurological expertise from year one, which culminates with an innovative “boot camp” orientation experience.
-During each week of this four-week module, you will gain exposure to a different aspect of neurological care: general neurology, stroke care, neurological intensive care and your initial night shifts in a hospital.
+During each week of this four-week module, you will gain exposure to a different aspect of neurological care: general neurology, stroke care, your initial night shifts in a hospital with a senior neurology resident, and high yield didactic sessions on neurological emergencies.

 You also will train for the future, learning how to access and assimilate information to grow continuously as a physician.
 And you will contribute to the knowledge base in our constantly evolving field.